 Everyone is well aware that TD Ameritrade is one of the best charting and trading platforms out there.
 The ThinkorSwim platform is one of the most popular trading software platforms out there for active traders.
 Schwab traders and investors should be extremely excited about this.
-In fact, investors in general appear to be excited about the news.
+In fact, investors, in general, appear to be excited about the news.
 Just take a look at $AMTD today and see the huge pre-market move for yourself.
 The chart is ripping!

 Check out our full Charles Schwab review to learn more about their brokerage and how they stack up against the competition.

-For now, its not a problem.
+For now, it’s not a problem.
 Brokers are fighting hard for your account.
-The race to free commissions was started with Interactive Brokers offering commission free trades in September.
-Schwab, TD and ETRADE, FIDELITY, soon followed suit.
+The race to free commissions was started with Interactive Brokers offering commission-free trades in September.
+Schwab, TD, and ETRADE, FIDELITY, soon followed suit.
 (Can I get a refund on those trades I made over the years guys? haha)

 Let’s look at the facts, TD Ameritrade has great customer service.
 We hope that doesn’t change after the acquisition.
 It’s going to take a long time for the deal to work out, so we will monitor the situation and let you guys know what we think and see.

-We noticed ThinkorSwim has had more issues sine they went to free commissions.
-Trades were taking longer to execute, and there were more login issues and data issues.
+We noticed ThinkorSwim has had more issues since they went to free commissions.
+Trades were taking longer to execute, and there were more log-in issues and data issues.
 Though lately, it’s been fine.
 It isn’t stopping us from using it daily on our live streams.

 It’s possible that as a result of the two brokers merging that better short locates will come out of it.
 TD does not have the best short locates in the industry.
-Combining their two clearing houses, and combing customer bases means more shares potentially for us to short, which is a good thing!
+Combining their two clearinghouses, and combing customer bases means more shares potentially for us to short, which is a good thing!

 You can always join us in the trade room and ask our mods and members what we think or use too.
 Charles Schwab buying TD Ameritrade is a good thing for traders for now because it shows that these giant brokers are willing to do anything for our business.
-As long as we don’t end up with an Amazon like broker some day, we should be fine.
+As long as we don’t end up with an Amazon-like broker someday, we should be fine.
 Read our thinkorswim review for a full breakdown of this platform.